stevemchenry/CS513-Project/sql/README.md

 ### Delta D Analysis.sql
 Provides integrity constraint violation checks, "before-and-after" data set comparisons, and high-level profiling.
 This script is the same as `queries.txt` in the project's root directory.

+### Use Case U0.sql
+Executes the U0 query from the Phase-I report against the original, dirty dataset in from the `DataRaw` table (see `Raw Data Database Import.sql`).

 ### Use Case U1.sql
 Executes the U1 query against the cleaned dataset in the normalized schema.